 Option 3) using the default Shopify store’s original data feed (if in English) and use Google’s automated currency conversion tool. (you only get 10% of potential traffic)

 Option 1) Using A New Store

-The policy page needs to be in the native target country language.
+Also, all policy, delivery, terms of service, refund pages need to be in the native target country language.

 How to set it up correctly?

-Option 2) The Alternative
+Option 2) The alternative way

 What happens if I submit a feed ignoring the policy?

 Within a year, your account will be suspended due to a policy violation.
 Google does not check your account every day.
 They sporadically manually review your account.
 So knowingly doing something wrong will only lead to your downfall.
 I recommend setting it up correctly.

 Can you please explain this https://support.google.com/merchants/answer/7448571 .
 This is the new feature which can be used irrespective of currency conversion?
 Please correct if am wrong